Skip to main content

 Room Rates

-Based on the Oswego Guarantee, a student’s room rate is based on their year of first matriculation at SUNY Oswego.
-Each student’s Oswego Guarantee Room Rate is further broken down by occupancy type.
+As defined in the Oswego Guarantee, a student’s room rate is based on their year of first matriculation at SUNY Oswego.
+Each student’s room rate is further broken down by occupancy type.
 The specific residential facility assignment (specific residence hall or The Village) does not influence room rates.
-The Oswego Guarantee does not apply to summer
+The Oswego Guarantee does not apply to summer housing rates.

 Rates, Billing, and adjustments are determined by the Housing and Dining License.